unloggedio/documentation/docs/index.md

 Start your application in debug mode to call any java function directly.

 !!!danger "DO NOT deploy Unlogged in production!"
-    Unlogged adds probes in your code and causes significant performance degradation.
+    Unlogged adds probes in your code and causes noticeable performance degradation.
 We are working on a **production-deployable** version and will keep our documentation updated accordingly.

 ### Disabling Unlogged